-Net Carbs: Everything You Need to KnowArticle posted in: Keto Friendly
+Net Carbs: Everything You Need to KnowArticle posted in: South Beach Diet

-The South Beach Diet is a low carb meal plan with a simple weight loss premise: Retrain the body to use fat (not carbs) as fuel and see weight loss results.
-The Keto-Friendly plan is also a low carb approach that uses the same fat-for-fuel dieting method.
-But the difference between the two meal plans comes down to something called net carbs, which, in whole foods, are the total grams of carbohydrates minus grams of dietary fiber.
-In processed foods, net carbs are calculated by subtracting the dietary fiber and sugar alcohols from the total grams of carbohydrates.
+The South Beach Diet is a low-carb meal plan with a simple weight loss premise: Retrain the body to use fat (not carbs) as fuel and see weight loss results.
+The plan is also a low-carb approach that uses the same fat-for-fuel dieting method.
+But the difference between the two meal plans comes down to something called net carbs.
+This is the total grams of carbohydrates minus grams of dietary fiber and grams of erythritol (a type of sugar alcohol).

 Net carbs still sound confusing?
 Let us explain:

-To save you some time, we went ahead and created a Keto-Friendly Grocery Guide > that provides the net carbs of some of the most popular items.
+To save you some time, we went ahead and created a Grocery Guide > that provides these details for some of the most popular items.
 Keep it handy!

-Here are some additional things to note when following our Keto-Friendly plan:
+Here are some additional things to note when following our plan:

 - Meats, fish, and some cheeses contain zero net carbs.
 Virtually, all other foods—including many non-starchy veggies—have some net carbs.
-Limit your intake to three servings of non-starchy vegetables a day (not five as the regular South Beach meal plan recommends).
+Try to limit your intake to three servings of non-starchy vegetables a day.
 To note: Three servings of non-starchy veggies is equivalent to 3 cups.

-- Because most fruit contains high amounts of sugar (carbs!), fruits are not recommended on our Keto-Friendly plan.
+- Because most fruit contains high amounts of sugar (carbs!), fruits are extremely limited on our plan.
 For example, according to the U.S. Food and Drug Administration (FDA), just 3/4 cup of grapes contains 23 grams of carbs.
 One medium-size banana: 30 grams.

-- Your goal, on the Keto-Friendly South Beach Diet, is to keep your body’s net carb intake at a healthy minimum, which means all carbs—even good carbs like beans, legumes and whole grains—should be restricted to what’s already included in Keto-Friendly South Beach meals.
+- Your goal, on the South Beach Diet, is to keep your body’s carb intake at a healthy minimum, which means all carbs—even good carbs like beans, legumes and whole grains—should be limited.

-You’ll still include DIY Meals on the Keto-Friendly plan (practice meals when you cook or order-in low carb, keto-friendly foods).
-To help you keep a handle on how many net carbs to eat and when, here’s how you might structure your day:
+To help you keep a handle on how many carbs to eat and when, here’s how you might structure your day:

 - Breakfast: ≤11 grams net carbs